shnarazk/splr/README.md

 - [SAT Competition 2021](https://satcompetition.github.io/2021/), [Benchmarks main truck](https://satcompetition.github.io/2021/benchmarks.html) -- splr-0.17.0 solved with a 300 sec timeout (this is one of the best of splr):
   - 49 satisfiable problems: all the solutions were correct.
-  - 34 unsatisfiable problems: 33 certifications were verified with [Grat toolchain](https://www21.in.tum.de/~lammich/grat/).
-It failed on shift1add.26949.cnf due to bus rror.
+  - 34 unsatisfiable problems: all certifications were verified with [Grat toolchain](https://www21.in.tum.de/~lammich/grat/) or [drat-trim](https://github.com/marijnheule/drat-trim).

 ## Install